martinthomson/key-consistency/draft-wood-key-consistency.md

 Privacy Pass ecosystem, more discussion can be found at {{PRIVACY-PASS-ARCH}}.
 Setting a minimum validity period limits the ability of a server to rotate keys, but also limits the rate of key rotation.

+# Key-Based Encryption {#kbe}

+The other schemes described here all attempt to directly limit the number of keys that a client might accept.
+However, by changing how keys are used, clients can impose costs on servers that might discourage key diversity.

+Key-based encryption has a client encrypt the information that it sends to a server, such as a token or signed object generated with the server keys.
+This encryption uses a key derived from the key configuration and the client does not include any form of key identifier along with the encrypted information.
+If the derivation uses a pre-image resistant function (like HKDF), the server can only decrypt the information if it knows the key configuration.
+As there is no information the server can use to identify which key was used, it is forced to perform trial decryption if it wants to use multiple keys.

+These costs are only linear in terms of the number of active keys.
+This doesn't prevent the use of multiple keys, it only makes their use incrementally more expensive.
+Trial decryption costs can be increased by choosing a time- or memory-hard function such as {{?ARGON2=I-D.irtf-cfrg-argon2}} to generate keys.

 # Future Work

 The model in {{anon-discovery}} seems to be the most lightweight and easy-to-deploy mechanism for